WICG/view-transitions/explainer.md

 Transition elements don't need to be associated with another transition elements, which allows for transitions involving elements that are only in Page-A or only in Page-B.

 The root elements of each page are automatically associated.

+Note that the order in which the transition elements are painted can be configured by UA and/or developer stylesheets using z-index.

+- [Open question](https://github.com/WICG/shared-element-transitions/issues/23): How should the default UA animation order these elements?
+And also handle a change in associated elements between the 2 pages.

 ## Part 3: The transition